lukekwon98/Introduction-to-Visual-Media-Programming/EX1_ShmupMod_20181200/README.md

 ## EX1: Shmup Modified

-Shmup game from Kidscancode modified to a from Star Wars Millennium Falcon theme.
+Shmup game from Kidscancode modified to a Millennium Falcon theme (Star Wars).

 Turn on sound